ShanshanHe/pmp/README.md

 ### Pytest issue "E   django.core.exceptions.ImproperlyConfigured:"
  Requested setting INSTALLED_APPS, but settings are not configured.
-You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings.
+You must either define the environment variable DJANGO_SETTINGS_MODULE or call settings.configure() before accessing settings. make sure you can import settings - if there is an error, there will be a silent fail in pytest django settings

 #### Maintenance